Skip to main content

 If you're hiding an app, rather than uninstalling it, then it's a fairly good guess you want to access that app again.
 While it's no longer easily accessible on your home screen, it's not difficult to find that hidden app again.
 There are two ways of doing this, and both are very simple.

-Step 1: Spotlight Search is a strong iOS feature, and it's great for finding any app, not just hidden ones.
+Step 1: Spotlight search is a strong iOS feature, and it's great for finding any app, not just hidden ones.

 Step 2: To use it, swipe down from your home screen.
 Don't swipe from the top of the screen, or you'll open your notifications.
 Instead, swipe from the middle.

-Step 3: When Spotlight Search appears, type in the name of the app you want.
+Step 3: When Spotlight search appears, type in the name of the app you want.

-The next method involves the App Library.
+The next method for searching involves the App Library.

-Step 1: Swipe to the left until you reach the end of your home screen, and your App Library opens.
+Step 1: Swipe to the left until you reach the end of your home screen, and your App library opens.

 Step 2: Choose the search bar at the top of the screen, then either scroll down the alphabetical list, or search for your chosen app.